chrisparnin/ComputingEnvironmentsWorkshop/VM.md

 #### How it works...

-When you create a VM with vagrant, it will create a Vagrantfile in your current directory as well as a hidden directory (`.vagrant`).
+When you create a VM with vagrant, vagrant will interact with a virtualization provider, such as VirtualBox to do the heavy-lifting.
+Vagrant is only a useful utility tool for coordinating the management of VMs.
+To store information about the VM, it will create a Vagrantfile in your current directory as well as a hidden directory (`.vagrant`).

 Vagrant only allows one virtual machine configuration per directory.
-You will want to organize your VMs:
+You will want to organize your VMs, so you store multiple images in one place.
+For example in a directory (`/boxes`):

-* `mkdir -p /boxes/ansible`; `cd /boxes/ansible`

 ### Customizing Your Virtual Machine